Intrusion detection system: Anomaly-based

 Anomaly-based intrusion detection systems were primarily introduced to detect unknown attacks, in part due to the rapid development of malware.
 The basic approach is to use machine learning to create a model of trustworthy activity, and then compare new behavior against this model.
 Since these models can be trained according to the applications and hardware configurations, machine learning based method has a better generalized property in comparison to traditional signature-based IDS.
 Although this approach enables the detection of previously unknown attacks, it may suffer from false positives: previously unknown legitimate activity may also be classified as malicious.
 Most of the existing IDSs suffer from the time-consuming during detection process that degrades the performance of IDSs.
 Efficient feature selection algorithm makes the classification process used in detection more reliable.
+Recent research has also explored deep learning approaches for anomaly-based intrusion detection, as these methods can learn complex traffic patterns and help identify previously unseen attacks more effectively.

 New types of what could be called anomaly-based intrusion detection systems are being viewed by Gartner as User and Entity Behavior Analytics (UEBA) (an evolution of the user behavior analytics category) and network traffic analysis (NTA).
 In particular, NTA deals with malicious insiders as well as targeted external attacks that have compromised a user machine or account.
 Gartner has noted that some organizations have opted for NTA over more traditional IDS.